Research Engineer (Contract), Preparedness Team, OpenAI

-My work to date has focused on designing and implementing medium- and high-risk model autonomy
+My work focused on designing and implementing medium- and high-risk model autonomy

 evaluations for